Krzysztof Głowacki

-Krzysztof Głowacki (born 31 July 1986) is a Polish professional boxer who has held the WBO cruiserweight title twice; from 2015 to 2016 and again in 2019 (elevated from interim champion).
+Krzysztof Głowacki (born 31 July 1986) is a Polish professional boxer who has held the WBO junior-heavyweight title twice; from 2015 to 2016 and again in 2019 (elevated from interim champion).
 As an amateur, he won a bronze medal in the super-heavyweight division at the 2008 EU Championships.
-As of June 2020, he is ranked as the world's fourth best active cruiserweight by The Ring magazine and third by the Transnational Boxing Rankings Board and BoxRec.

 Early life

 Glowacki first started training aikido and karate in the club Orzel Walcz, before finally deciding to pursue a career in boxing.
 He started boxing at the age of 13, in 1999.
 He idolizes Mike Tyson.
 Glowacki became a father at the age of 18, and, after finishing high school realized that he needs to support his family, so he gave up on studying and took up boxing full-time.

 Amateur career

 Born in Walcz, north west Poland, Krzysztof Głowacki fought 125 amateur fights (103 Wins, 19 Losses and 3 Draws).
 He became Polish Junior Champion in 2003, 2004 and 2005.
 In 2007, he finished as runner-up in the Polish Senior Championships in the Super heavyweight category.
 The following year, he finished as a bronze medalist.